-To foster lifelong achievement in literacy, the Books in Homes program has continued for Dhupuma Barker, Darkinjung Barker and Ngarralingayil Barker students.
+To foster lifelong achievement in literacy, the Books in Homes program continued for Darkinjung Barker and Ngarralingayil Barker students.
 With the support of Barker College staff sponsorship, this program specifically catered to students from regional and remote areas of Australia.
 The students thoroughly enjoyed receiving books throughout the year and engaging with ambassadors, nurturing their literacy skills.

-In 2022, there was a strong emphasis on student wellbeing and engagement amidst the challenges of learning.
+In 2023, there continued to be a strong emphasis on student wellbeing and engagement amidst the challenges of learning.
 The URStrong Wellbeing framework continued to be implemented across all Junior School Campuses, and the Student Journal has played a vital role in connecting student wellbeing and learning.
 Teachers developed innovative wellbeing programs to promote physical activity and raise awareness about mental health.